Cicada: Diet

 Cicada nymphs drink sap from the xylem of various species of trees, including oak, cypress, willow, ash, and maple.
 While common folklore indicates that adults do not eat, they actually do drink plant sap using their sucking mouthparts.

+Cicadas excrete fluid in streams of droplets due to their high volume consumption of xylem sap.
+The jets of urine that cicadas produce have a velocity of up to 3 meters per second, making them the fastest among all assessed animals, including mammals like elephants and horses.

 Locomotion

 Cicadas, unlike other Auchenorrhyncha, are not adapted for jumping (saltation).
 They have the usual insect modes of locomotion, walking and flight, but they do not walk or run well, and take to the wing to travel distances greater than a few centimetres.